fjundzer/crdsdkphp/README.md

 | 1.0.1         | Bug "Client::__construct() has too many arguments issue" fixed.  | <a href="https://github.com/cardinity/cardinity-sdk-php/releases/tag/v1.0.2">Download</a> |
 | 1.0.1 | Bigfixes.
 Fixed issue found on PHP 5.4 | <a href="https://github.com/cardinity/cardinity-sdk-php/releases/tag/v1.0.1">Download</a>
 </details>

+### Having problems?

+Feel free to contact us regarding any problems that occurred during integration via info@cardinity.com.
+We will be more than happy to help.

 -----